nic-dgl104-winter-2025/dgl104-rrj-stephenyin/CONTRIBUTING.md

 ## Week12

 - Implement the Tasks & Comments Management module.
+- Integrate OpenAI into the project to analyze the status of tasks for users.
 - Deploy the website on AWS cloud by using Gunicorn and Nginx.
 It is on http://54.190.54.136/